scrapy/scrapy/docs/experimental/loaders.rst

 finally the ``last_update`` field is populated directly with a literal value (``today``).

-Finally, when all data is collected, the :meth:`ItemLoader.get_item` method is called which actually populates and returns the item populated with the data previously extracted with the ``add_value`` calls.
+Finally, when all data is collected, the :meth:`Loader.get_item` method is called which actually populates and returns the item populated with the data previously extracted with the ``add_value`` calls.